S2BCBCDev/voting-dapp-tutorial-2023-bis/LABxTutorialVotingDapp2023/LAB1.md

 ##### Classes

 Classes are fundamental to object-oriented programming (OOP).
 They encapsulate data and functions into a single unit.
 A class can contain multiple functions that define the behavior of objects created from that class.

-Certainly!
-Here's the completed section you can include before creating the contract:

 ## Set up the main dapp repository